patrickdoc/port67/site/posts/ch1/index.md

 ---
-title: "What's the Plan"
+title: "An Invitation"
-subFiles: [terminal.md, filesystem.md]
+subFiles: [terminal.md]
 ---

 My mom used to be a banker.
-One time, while working at the bank, she discovered something fishy in the books and caught a thief who was cheating the system.
+Once, while working at the bank, she discovered something fishy in the books and caught a thief who was cheating the system.
 On Friday nights, he would deposit the same check at three different banks.
 The banks were too slow to actually transfer the money, but all three pretended they had it over the weekend and gave him interest for it.
-Monday morning he would withdraw the checks -- plus interest -- before the banks knew what happened.
-My mom tracked down all the fraudulent checks he deposited to prove what he was doing.
+Monday morning he would withdraw the checks (a few percent richer) before the banks knew what happened.
+My mom figured out what he was doing and tracked down all his fraudulent checks to turn him in to the bank officials.

-If the banks had tried to transfer the money, they would have caught the thief immediately.
-But they never did because the thief was moving faster than they could.
+While my mom did catch the thief in the end, if the banks had tried to transfer the money, they would have caught him immediately.
+But he knew the banks couldn't keep up on Friday nights.
 At some point, employees have to go home even if all the work isn't done.

 Luckily for the banks, a solution was coming on the market around the same time.
 Computers.
 Unlike most employees on Friday nights, computers are both fast and accurate.
 They also don't eat or sleep or take breaks, making them perfect for staying ahead of the thieves.

-When my mom's bank decided to purchase their first computer, they asked her to work with a programmer to create the software.
+When my mom's bank decided to purchase their first computer, they chose her to help the programmer create the software.
 Her task was to explain her work to the programmer; the programmer's task was to translate that into instructions for the computer.
 She didn't know anything about computers; he didn't know anything about banking; and, together, they wrote software.

 The programmer's task was hard.
 There weren't many rules at that time, either for computers or for programming.
 The engineers who designed the computers and